I'm Going To France.. Advice Please..

 Foolish if taking a risk as a colleague was stopped in Sweden, was on non winter tyres, even though it was snowing he was fined and had his van impounded until he had all tyres replaced.
 Everything in Scandinavia is expensive and that little sorte cost him over a grand.

 Enjoy this discussion?
-Check out these related topics: New but need advice, Mugged in France, a bit of advice...please, advice on running in europe, Need advice, New courier, any tips and advice, Calais France..
-Please take note, Van Advice, Snow chains and tyres, some free advice (if you trust me), Fuel cards and other advice.
+Check out these related topics: Mugged in France, a bit of advice...please, advice on running in europe, Advice welcome, Euro Advice, Insurance Advice, Van Advice, Need advice, advice needed, New but need advice.

 Reply To Topic